 What do sensory issues feel like?

 Having unique sensitivities to certain types of sensory input can create challenges in everyday situations like school, work or community settings.
-For someone who is hypersensitive, it can take a lot of effort to spend all day under fluorescent lights, navigate a crowded space or process conversations in rooms with background noise.
+For someone who is hypersensitive, it can take a lot of effort to spend all day under LED or fluorescent lights, navigate a crowded space or process conversations in rooms with background noise.
 This can be incredibly physically and emotionally draining and can leave the person feeling too exhausted to do other important tasks.

 Many autistic people use stimming as a form of sensory seeking to keep their sensory systems in balance.
 Repetitive movements, sounds, or fidgeting can help people with autism stay calm, relieve stress or block out uncomfortable sensory input.